Maybe you know it, but if you don’t, it’s time to catch up.

 Rizza recommends spreading just a dab of melted butter (he prefers garlic butter) on your hot dogs just before removing them from the grill.
 “After brushing the dogs with butter, do the same to your hot dog buns and set them on the high rack of your grill for about 20 seconds to warm them up,” he says.
 Because no one likes cold buns.

 Rizza was born and raised in Chicago, so he has an allegiance to the traditional Chicago-style hot dog: “mustard, white onion, sweet pickle relish, sport peppers, tomatoes, pickle spear, and celery salt.
 It may seem like a lot, but if you have never had a Chicago-style hot dog, then you are missing out,” he says.

-I that’s not your thing, or it’s just way too many ingredients stacked on your dog, “just add mustard.
-The smokiness of the dog gives off enough flavor and the mustard balances it out perfectly,” he says.
+That’s not your thing, or it’s just way too many ingredients stacked on your dog, “just add mustard.
+The smokiness of the dog gives off enough flavor, and the mustard balances it out perfectly,” he says.
 You should also try these awesome hot dog recipes.